ambientkit/ambient/DEPLOYMENT.md

 # blank site.json and session.bin.
 make az-init

-# You should get an output of your storage access key.
-Add it to your .envrc file.
+# You should get an output of your storage access key and connection string.

-# TBD
+# Add it to your .envrc file.

+# Create or update an Azure Function with a custom runtime, update env variables,
+# and then deploy the Go binary.
 make az-deploy

 # When you're done, you can stop the Azure CLI docker container from running in the background.